 Author photos should be named using the first five letters of each author’s surname.
 If more than one author has the same surname, you should replace the last of the five letters with the first letter of their first names.
 For example, if a paper has three authors, John Author, Sally Author, and Stephen Contributor, their author photos should be named authj.tif, auths.tif, and contr.tif.

 Original image quality is very important to how your graphics will reproduce.
-Even though IEEE can accept graphics in many formats, and make revisions when necessary, we cannot vastly improve your graphics.
+Even though IEEE can accept graphics in many formats, and make revisions when necessary, the company cannot vastly improve your graphics.
 If a graphic is submitted at low quality, it cannot be “improved” during the publication process.

 Most charts, graphs, and tables are one column wide (3.5 inches, 88.9 millimeters, or 21 picas) or two column width (7.16 inches, 182 millimeters, or 43 picas wide).
 IEEE recommends that you avoid sizing figures to less than one column wide, as extreme enlargements may distort your images and result in poor reproduction.
 Please keep in mind that we can reduce the sizes of your figures but, in most cases, cannot increase them without negatively impacting quality.

-First, make sure that all image layers are flattened, and your figure is of the correct resolution (DPI), and dimensions (no larger than 7.16 x 8.8 inches, 182 x 220 millimeters, or 43 x 52 picas).
-If none of these factors are the cause of your large file size, you may use any of a variety of compression methods in order to create a ZIP, SIT, or TAR.Z file:
+First, make sure that all image layers are flattened and your figure is of the correct resolution (DPI) and dimensions (no larger than 7.16 x 8.8 inches, 182 x 220 millimeters, or 43 x 52 picas).
+If none of these factors is the cause of your large file size, you may use any of a variety of compression methods in order to create a ZIP, SIT, or TAR.Z file: